 There is a cocktail bar on the ground floor, while the upstairs room has space for just a handful of tables and an open kitchen counter.

-The result is an intimate and sociable atmosphere for around 25 lucky guests.
+The result is an intimate and sociable atmosphere for around 25 lucky guests, which I think is just perfect.

 15. The Ninth, Fitzrovia